TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 and Robert A. DeLeo, Mr. Speaker of the House, Senator Knapik and Representative Boldyga.

-PER ORDER oF,rI-IE AGANVAM CITY COUNCIL
+PER ORDER OI',rI-IE AGANVAM CITY COUNCIL,

-Christopher C. Joh )n, President, Agawam Cit)'COL11161
+Christopher C. Joh s)n, President, Agawam City Council

-D AS 0 FORM AND LEGALITY
+AN ROVED AS 10 FORM AND LEGALITY

 TR-2013-11